top of page

 Pooh’s Friends’ Takeaways:

 He took a small breath.
 “That actually feels… less scary.
-Maybe even powerful.”
+Maybe even powerful.
+Like my worries are part of me, but they don’t get to be in charge of me.”

 Eeyore nodded slowly, his tail swishing.

 “I suppose I could stop beating myself up for feeling gloomy,” he said.
 “It’s just how I am some days.
-Maybe I should focus my energy on using some Warrior tools to work through it.”
+But if I accept it instead of fighting myself, maybe I can use that energy on a Warrior tool instead.”

 He paused thoughtfully.
-“That sounds… like it might help me actually feel in charge.”
+“That sounds… like it might help me feel in charge instead of feeling stuck.”

-Step 2: Take Action on Your Emotions — See Results
+Step 2: Take Action on Your Emotions and See Results

 I paused for a moment.